adambedenbaugh/terminal/README.md

 ### Download the latest release

-Download the latest Document Tracker Connector release from the [Releases](https://github.com/adambedenbaugh/document-tracker-connector/releases) page.
+Download the latest Terminal Connector release from the [Releases](https://github. com/adambedenbaugh/terminal/releases) page.

 You should now have the following files: